Kloudations/Kloudations/README.md

 **Don't copy my skins, please.
 Grow some balls and enhance your own creativity.**

-**If I'm doing something wrong out in public, Honest To Got Tell me.
-I dislike free-hiders.
+**If I'm doing something wrong out in public, Honest to God tell me.
+I heavily loathe free-hiders.**

 ☁️ . ☁️ . ☁️ . ☁️ . ☁️